Can Europe’s private equity groups leverage procurement like their US counterparts?

 This follows the example set by GE decades ago, when it established a central procurement function to buy in bulk across the diverse range of companies it owned at the time, spanning the aerospace, energy, consumer and finance sectors.

-In an environment of high asset prices, the need for private equity firms to grow equity value through cost optimization, among other strategies, has become more acute.
-The idea, therefore, of creating programs that leverage the scale of purchasing requirements across the portfolio has some allure.
+In an environment of high asset prices, the need for private equity firms to grow equity value through cost optimisation, among other strategies, has become more acute.
+The idea, therefore, of creating programmes that leverage the scale of purchasing requirements across the portfolio has some allure.

-In an environment of high asset prices, the need for private equity firms to grow equity value through cost optimization, among other strategies, has become more acute.
+In an environment of high asset prices, the need for private equity firms to grow equity value through cost optimisation, among other strategies, has become more acute.